heytdep/heytdep.github.io/drafts/36)--pub)--Personal thoughts on Key Management Services <> Trusted Execution Environments and Exploring Possible Alternatives.md

 # Conclusion

 There's no perfect solution, but for some $\Pi$s the KMS might or might not be the best solution depending on the preconditions the specific application grants us.
 Curious to see what others think in relation to what they're building, I'm sure there's many other different perspectives that I am missing.
-For example, if $\Pi$ must guaratnee confidentiality at all costs, a redundant SGX-based kms setup might be the way to go.
+For example, if $\Pi$ must guarantee confidentiality at all costs, a redundant SGX-based kms setup might be the way to go.

 In the case of Tplus however, the worst that can happen if the adversary takes over the secret shards is plaintext user inventories.
 This ability to have some slack on the confidentiality end of things led us to the thought process behind the above-described behavior.